xiyuLiang09/DOTA2023-Lab/Lab 4, part 2 XSS.md

 </script>
 ```

-~ Note: To prevent unnecessary web attacks, I did not include the <script> tag in my script.
+~:relaxed: Note: To prevent unnecessary web attacks, I did not include the <script> tag in my script.

 ------